thoebert/krosbridge/Readme.md

 ## License

-This project is licensed under the BSD - see the [License.md](License.md) file for details.
+This project is licensed under the BSD - see the [License](License) file for details.